FEUP-MEIC-DS-2022/main-template/README.md

-# Project name
+# Product Name

-Explain here in one or two short paragraphs what is the goal of the project.

-More details about the product can be found in the [product management](docs/product.md) documentation, which includes the product vision, market research and domain analysis.
+Explain here in one or two sentences what is the goal of your product.
+More details about the product should be found in the [product management](docs/product.md) documentation (make sure you link it from here), which includes the product vision, market research and domain analysis.

-Note: If needed, in this or any of the sections below, you can link to external resources or additional markdown files with more details (please place these in the [docs](docs/) directory).

 ## How to use

-Explain how to use your software from a product standpoint.
-This can include short videos, screenshots, or API documentation, depending on what makes sense for your particular software system.
+Explain how to use your software from user standpoint.
+This can include short videos, screenshots, or API documentation, depending on what makes sense for your particular software system and target users.
+If needed, link to external resources or additional markdown files with further details (please place these in the [docs](docs/) directory).

 ## How to contribute